-David is a rock climber, mountain climber, classical pianist, and father of Noah (born Oct 2005).
-Email him at davea at ssl dot berkeley dot edu.
+David is a rock climber, mountain climber, classical pianist, and father of Noah (born Oct.
+2005).
+Email him at davea at berkeley dot edu.

 |Dan Werthimer, Chief scientist

-Dan dabbles in jazz piano, and is the father of a 4-year old son, William.
+Dan dabbles in jazz piano, and is the father of a 12-year old son, William.

 |Jeff Cobb, Software developer and system administrator